coreylad/U-232-V5/README.md

 ### Consulting Developers

-Huge thanks to pdq for so much input and improved code and guidance with `memcache`.
+Huge thanks to pdq for so much input and improved code and guidance with caching.

 Huge thanks to elephant for the XBT edits.